Salesforce for Small Businesses

 Salesforce is one of the most popular customer relationship management (CRM) platforms available.
-Many businesses use it to help track customer data, create actionable sales and marketing insights, and connect ross-department teams.
+Many businesses use it to help track customer data, create actionable sales and marketing insights, and connect cross-department teams.

-As a boutique business transformation consulting firm, the 5P mission is to optimize organizations for increased productivity.
-We use process and technology to help drive these changes.
-We focus on identifying the problems and needs of a business.
-Then, we develop a plan that includes a quick win to jumpstart success while also driving long-term improvements.
+As a boutique digital transformation consulting firm, the 5P mission is to optimize organizations for increased productivity, and we use process and technology to help drive these changes.
+First, we focus on identifying the problems and needs of a business, then, we develop a plan that includes a quick win to jumpstart success while also driving long-term improvements.

-Our past experience includes work with some of the top SaaS technology and productivity processes.
+Our past experience includes working with some of the top SaaS technology and productivity solutions.
 Over the years we’ve seen a lot of different business trends, including adopting Salesforce for managing customers.

-Let’s take a look at using Salesforce in small businesses.
+Let’s take a look at using Salesforce for small businesses.

 Salesforce is known for driving efficiency, but it’s no secret that most enterprise-level technology solutions are costly.
 This leaves many small business owners wondering whether it’s worth the price to invest in the platform.
 Luckily, there are lots of ways to customize a Salesforce solution to fit the unique needs of your business.

-Salesforce has built a platform that is affordable and maximizes business automation for small businesses up to fortune 50.
+Salesforce has built a platform that is affordable and maximizes business automation for small businesses up to large enterprises.
 Many small businesses don’t know you can get Sales and Service functionality in one platform for $25 per user.
-You can’t afford not to invest.
+With pricing so affordable, you can’t afford not to invest in a small business CRM.

 We work with businesses of all types and sizes at 5P.
 One of the things we love about the Salesforce platform is that it doesn’t use a ‘one size fits all’ approach.
 There are endless ways to configure the platform using one of three base products:

-- Non-Profit Cloud: This solution is for non-profit organizations.
-It provides contact management, donor nurturing, and fundraising support.
+- Non-Profit Cloud: This is a solution for non-profit organizations.
+It provides contact management, donor nurturing, and fundraising support to maximize impact, revenue, and reach.
 Depending on the organization, this solution costs little to nothing for users in the non-profit space.

 - Professional and Enterprise: Once a business reaches a certain size, it can often benefit from Professional and Enterprise Salesforce solutions.
-These platforms are ideal for medium to large scale businesses to enhance the sales nurturing and customer service process.
-There is an ecosystem of pre-built solutions and the flexibility of custom integration.
-The third-party ecosystem includes tools for accounting, forecasting, quoting, and cross-selling.
-This reduces the need for multiple systems and manual data crunching.
+These platforms are ideal for medium to large-scale businesses to enhance the sales nurturing and customer service process.
+There is an ecosystem of pre-built solutions and these solutions have the flexibility of custom integration.
+There are a handful of add-ons and access to third-party applications that include tools for accounting, forecasting, quoting, and cross-selling, which reduces the need for multiple systems and manual data crunching.

 What Can Salesforce Do for My Business?